drindt/gemini-ollama-proxy/README.md

 ## 🧠 Controlling AI Creativity

-This gateway acts as a true proxy, allowing you to pass generation parameters from your Ollama-compatible client directly to the Gemini API.
+This service acts as a true proxy, allowing you to pass generation parameters from your Ollama-compatible client directly to the Gemini API.
 This gives you fine-grained control over the model's responses.

 Most Ollama clients (including the JetBrains AI Assistant) allow you to configure these parameters.
-The gateway forwards the following settings:
+The service forwards the following settings:

 * **`temperature`**: (Default: `0.5`) Controls the randomness of the output.
 A lower value (e.g., `0.1`) makes the